 Mr. Hatchway strikes at Commodore Trunnion with his wooden leg, but does so with enough of a swing to avoid the punch bowl.
 He wears a cocked hat bound along the brim, and a neckcloth bunched up about his neck.
 His coat has open mariner's cuffs, revealing a checked shirt beneath.
 Hatchway's breeches are tied below the knee, not unlike many mariner's breeches we've seen before.
 All of this, combined with Hatchway's bob style hair, give us a set of clothes more akin to that of a common sailor than a gentleman.

 Tom is a man of few words, but an excellent hand at a song concerning the boatswain's whistle, hustle-cap, and chuck-farthing—there is not such another pipe in the county—so that the commodore lives very happy in his own manner.Hustle-cap and chuck-farthing are both simple gambling games.

-Bosun's Mate Tom Pipes wears a barge cap with an upturned front.
-A similar cap is seen in the collection of the National Maritime Museum belonging to a member of Admiral Lord Hood.
+Boatswain's Mate Tom Pipes wears a barge cap with an upturned front.
+A similar cap is seen in the collection of the National Maritime Museum belonging to a member of Admiral Lord Hood's barge crew.
 The Hood barge cap is wooden, and laid over with velvet.
 Given the way Pipe's cap appears stiff and unyielding, we might assume that his cap is likewise covered wood.

 Around Pipes' neck hangs a string bound around a cylindrical object.
 This might be a bosun's whistle, but looks nothing like the originals I have seen thus far.
 It could well be that the artist is unfamiliar with bosun's pipes.
 If that is the case, it strikes me as odd that the artist is familiar with barge caps, but not bosun's pipes.
 Regardless, Pipes wears a jacket without collar and slit cuffs.
 Hanging from the corner of his mouth is a clay tobacco pipe.